psu13/mutable-hakyll/posts/a-forced-break.md

 Finally, to answer the obvious question: I have not picked a team yet.
 I'm going to bandwagon the front runners (Arsenal, Man United) this year.
-And I like the Crystal Palace shirts and team name the best.
-Although _Wolverhampton Wanderers_ and _Nottingham Forest_ are both strong contenders in the name contest.
+And I like the Crystal Palace shirts and team name the best. _Wolverhampton Wanderers_ and _Nottingham Forest_ are also strong contenders in the name contest.
 Oh, and I like the bubble machines at West Ham.

 ### Izola's